Skein (character): Fictional character biography

-The Shroud, another fellow prisoner of Locksmith, tracked Gypsy Moth down and recruited her for the Night Shift, a band of Los Angeles-based villains.
+The Shroud, another fellow prisoner of Locksmith, tracked Gypsy Moth down and recruited her for the Night Shift, a band of Los Angeles–based villains.
 Tick-Tock, her former captor, was also a member.
 The Night Shift used the Los Angeles sewers to move about the city; when these sewers were overrun with the mutated test subjects of the Power Broker, the Shroud employed the Night Shift in putting an end to the Power Broker's operations.
 She and the Night Shift battled Moon Knight in the Tower of Shadows.
 She then served as a member of Superia's Femizons.
 Gypsy Moth fought the second Spider-Woman (Julia Carpenter) during a fight between the Night Shift and the West Coast Avengers.
 Gypsy Moth asked Carpenter if she was related to the Spider-Woman she had encountered previously; Carpenter stated that she was not.
 They realized that Satannish had taken part of their souls and fought back against him.

 Gypsy Moth later left the Night Shift, and joined the Crimson Cowl's Masters of Evil.
 Gypsy Moth aided the other Masters of Evil in their search for Justin Hammer's legacy, by helping them battle Plantman, Hawkeye and Songbird.
-Justin Hammer's legacy was a bio-toxin which could kill thousands of superhumans.
+Hammer's legacy was a bio-toxin which could kill thousands of superhumans.
 Hawkeye attempted to convince Gypsy Moth and most of her teammates to switch sides, and to aide him in preventing the Crimson Cowl from obtaining the toxin.
 Gypsy Moth sided with Hawkeye "for kicks", designed a new costume for herself and changed her name to Skein.

 As a part of Hawkeye's team of Thunderbolts, Skein helped thwart the Crimson Cowl by effectively unraveling the Crimson Cowl's costume, rendering her powerless.
 As a member of the Thunderbolts, Sybil fought a S.H.I.E.L.D. team and was present when the original team of Thunderbolts returned to Earth after having their own adventure on Counter-Earth.

 Afterwards, the two Thunderbolts teams came together for a celebration.
 Members of the two teams contemplated whether to stay with or leave the group; Sybil announced that she did not intend to stay.
 Part of the reason Sybil had stayed with the team was the challenge of seducing Songbird but once rebuffed she saw no reason to stay.
 She retained her powers following M-Day.

 During the Dark Reign storyline Skein is revealed as a member of the Initiative's new team for the state of Delaware, the Women Warriors.